MaxHorstmann/maxhorstmann.github.io/_posts/2017-05-22-ci-dotnetcore-lambda.md

 <img style="display:block;margin-left:auto;margin-right:auto" src="/images/lambda3.png"/>

-Next, we could for example expose the function with an [API Gateway trigger](http://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started.html).
+Adding an [API Gateway trigger](http://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started.html) would expose the function to external callers, but let's not worry about that right now.

 ### Automatic Deployment

 Of course, we don't want to manually upload a zip file through the Lambda UI every time we want to deploy a new version of our function.
 Fortunately, it can be done with the [AWS Command Line Interface (CLI)](https://aws.amazon.com/cli/) via [update-function-code](http://docs.aws.amazon.com/cli/latest/reference/lambda/update-function-code.html).
-So, in order to build and deploy from your local machine, add the build and zip steps above to a shell script, followed by:
+So, in order to build and deploy from your local machine, add the build and zip steps above to a shell script (if you're on Windows, you'll need to find a command-line zip tool), followed by:

 ```
 aws lambda update-function-code --function-name myLambdaFunction --zip-file fileb://MyProject.zip